Fastering18/lua-brainfuck/README.md

 # lua-brainfuck
-Brainfuck interpreter written in lua

-> **Don't use this module for storing secret data.**
+Translate brainf code into human-readable string for you!

+> **DON'T store secret data using this module.
+> Use hash encryption for better security.**

 ## Usage
 ```lua